hanjingo/doc/NOTE/CPP_TEMPLATES/chapter16.md

 *Figure 16.4.
 Layout of NonEmpty by a compiler that implements the EBCO*

-*Curiously Recurring Template Pattern (CRTP)*: This oddly named pattern refers to ageneral class of techniques that consists of passing a derived class as a template argument to one of its own base classes.
+*Curiously Recurring Template Pattern (CRTP)*: This oddly named pattern refers to a general class of techniques that consists of passing a derived class as a template argument to one of its own base classes.
 In it's simplest form, C++ code for such a pattern looks as follows:

 ```c++
 template <typename Derived>